-PER CURIAM: The State charged Rex Emmanuel Hayes with aggravated battery for an incident involving his girlfriend L.S.
+The State charged Rex Emmanuel Hayes with aggravated battery for an incident involving his girlfriend L.S.
 At trial, L.S. testified that Hayes strangled, smothered, and hit her.
 She also testified that she thought she had a concussion because of the abuse.

 The district court did not instruct the jury on the lesser included crime of simple battery.
 The jury found Hayes guilty.
-As part of his sentence, the district court ordered Hayes to pay restitution without the State presenting evidence supporting the restitution amount requested.
-Hayes appeals arguing: (1) the district court erred by not instructing the jury on simple battery, (2) the prosecutor committed reversible error during closing argument, and (3) the district court erred by ordering restitution without requiring the State prove the restitution amount requested was correct.
+Hayes appeals arguing: (1) the district court erred by not instructing the jury on simple battery, (2) the prosecutor committed reversible error during closing argument, and (3) the district court erred by ordering restitution without requiring the State to prove the restitution amount requested was correct.